 Rosemary Kisembo, National Identification Registration Authority (NIRA), Uganda

 The AUGMENTED General Meeting (AGM) at ID4Africa 2023 will continue to be a more impactful way of conferencing.
-And no, this is not a hybrid event.It is an innovative way of leveraging the power of two media - our physical and virtual platforms - to unite the entire community around the theme Identity at the Leading Edge of Digital Public Infrastructure.
+And no, this is not a hybrid event.It is an innovative way of leveraging the power of two media - our physical and virtual platforms - to unite the entire community around the theme Digital Identity as Public Infrastructure.

 The AGM continues to be the only international ID4D-focused conference & expo in Africa that successfully convenes, under one roof, the largest and most significant representation of key and leading identity stakeholders from across the continent and the rest of the world.
 This is the future of conferencing!